uwescience/DSSG2015-predicting-permanent-housing/_posts/2015-07-03-joan-introduction.md

 ---
-layout: page
+layout: post
-title: Introduction: Joan
+title: "Introduction: Joan"
-permalink: /2015_07_03_joan_introduction
+permalink: /2015-07-03-joan-introduction
+author: Joan Wang
 ---

 My name is Joan, and I am one of four student interns working on identifying the barriers and facilitators for homeless families to secure permanent housing, in collaboration with the Gates Foundation.
 Here’s a bit about myself: I am currently pursuing an EU-funded dual master’s degree in spatial planning and environmental policy at Cardiff University (Wales, UK).
 Before that, I completed an interdisciplinary bachelor’s degree in mathematics-economics from Reed College (Portland, OR).
 I have a social-sciences background with a predominantly quantitative and data-intensive skillset, and I have interests in urban economics and sustainability.
 In particular, my past research projects and work experiences have revolved around energy efficiency and urban food systems.